banjamine/datasciencecoursera/codebook.md

 column variables:

-row_names	signals were used to estimate features for each pattern associated with mean and standard deviation measurements
+row_names	\tsignals were used to estimate features for each pattern associated with mean and standard deviation measurements

-The acceleration(ACC) signal measurements are in standard gravity units 'g' The angular velocity vector measured by the gyroscope(gryo) are radians/second in units
+The acceleration(ACC) signal measurements are in standard gravity units 'g'\n The angular velocity vector measured by the gyroscope(gryo) are radians/second in units

-Activity.Subject	the average value for each activity and each subject
+Activity.Subject	\tthe average value for each activity and each subject

 activities list:
 1 WALKING